BilalNaseem1/KodeKloud/4-Kubernetes-for-beginners/1-Overview.md

 ```

 ## Containerd
-Containerd is a container runtime used to manage the entire lifecycle of containers, including downloading images, starting, stopping, and deleting containers.
+Containerd is a container runtime used to manage the entire lifecycle of containers, including downloading images/images, starting, stopping, and deleting containers.
 It provides a simple, reliable, and efficient way to run containers and is often used as an underlying component in container orchestration platforms like Kubernetes.

 Containerd is an essential part of Docker, acting as the core container runtime engine.